How Do Solar Optimisers Work?

 Optimisers for solar panels are important due to solar panels being set up in a ‘string’ network.
 The upside of a string design is that it is highly efficient at capturing sunlight to convert into electricity.
 The downside is that the string of panels is limited by the panel performing at the lowest efficiency.

 In essence, if you have four panels operating at 80% capacity and one at 50% capacity, the whole string of panels will be limited to 50% capacity.
 In bypassing the 50% panel, all your other panels will benefit from an increase in overall efficiency.
+This is why in some panel setups, solar optimisers are far superior.

 Different Types of Solar Optimisers